 Google’s Pixel 6 and Pixel 6 Pro smartphones are official and they’re the first Android 12 phones.
 The release of the phones is imminent, so here are some of the key Android 12 features.

 We’ve gone hands-on with the Pixel 6 and also have spent time on a Pixel 6 hands-on review, giving us a great look on the new Android 12 UI underpinned by Google’s Material You design language that’s been designed in conjunction with the phones

-During the Google I/O keynote on May 18, Google confirmed a huge redesign for the UI, based on the ability to personalise the look and feel, as well as big privacy improvements and synergy with other devices like Chromebooks and Android Auto-enabled cars.
+During the initial reveal at the Google I/O keynote on May 18, Google confirmed a huge redesign for the UI, based on the ability to personalise the look and feel, as well as big privacy improvements and synergy with other devices like Chromebooks and Android Auto-enabled cars.

 Android 12 – the most personal design ever

 Google is promising a user-focused UI redesign that gives Android users the opportunity to express themselves with colour and design throughout the system.

 Google is calling it Material You, a take on its Material Design ethos that informs design across apps and services.
 The Material You choices will follow users around their devices and Google accounts and it’s coming this autumn.